mammask/EarthBiAs2017/Lecture-3-Feature_Engineering_using_data_table.md

   library(data.table)
   library(stringr)
   library(tcltk)

+  # Create an empty list
   tempStat <- list()
+  # Obtain download path
   tempDownloadPath <- linkMap[VarName == metVarId,downloadDatPath]
+  # Obtain files with the records
   dataFileNames <- list.files(tempDownloadPath, pattern=".txt")
+  # Remove un-necessary stations
   dataFileNames <- dataFileNames[!dataFileNames %in%
                                    c("elements.txt", "sources.txt","stations.txt")]

+  # Create a data.table with the names of the files of the rainfall records
   dataFileNamesMap <- data.table(FileName=dataFileNames)
+  # Create a data.table with the names of the stations
   stationsToKeep <- data.table(Filename = stationsToKeep)
+  # Create the names of the records of interest (see pattern of file names)
   stationsToKeep[, Filename := paste0(linkMap[VarName == metVarId, ID],"_STAID",
                                       str_pad(string = Filename,
                                               width = 6,
                                               side = "left",
                                               pad = "0"),".txt")]

+  # Define files to download
   statToDownload <- dataFileNamesMap[FileName %in% stationsToKeep[,Filename], FileName]

+  # Create a progress bar so as to have a sense of the progress
   k <- 1
   mypb <- tkProgressBar(title ="Percentage Complete: 0%", min=0,
                         max=length(statToDownload), initial=0, width=400)

+  # For loop to read the records of each meteorological station
   for (tempFile_id in statToDownload){
     setTkProgressBar(mypb, k, title=paste0("Percentage Complete: ",
                                            round(k/length(statToDownload)*100,digits = 1),